plaindocs/docbuilds/source/projects/dauxio.md

 description: Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 ---

-Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+Daux.io is a documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer friendly way.
 See the [daux.io website](http://daux.io) for more information.

 ## Features